-Languages
+Languages and Literacies

-These approaches are used to explore language in many contexts such as language education, teaching and learning across the curriculum, social work, medical humanities, conflict resolution, language policy, translation, digitally mediated communication, social media, language and globalisation.
+These approaches are used to explore language in many contexts such as language education, teaching and learning across the curriculum, social work, medical humanities, language policy, translation, digitally mediated communication, social media, language and globalisation.

 Key facts

-• A vibrant interdisciplinary and multicultural environment.
+• A vibrant interdisciplinary, multilingual and multicultural environment.

-• World leading research in the field of digital technologies for language learning and teaching research
+• World leading research in the field of digital technologies for language learning and teaching

-• Opportunities and support provided for research students to attend workshops, seminars and conferences at other national and international institutions.
+• Opportunities and support provided for research students to attend workshops, seminars and conferences at other national and international institutions

 Location